Build a Custom Digital Piano Stand for Optimal Play

 Finishing Touches

-The finishing touches transform your functional stand into a polished piece of furniture.
+The finishing touches improve your functional stand into a polished piece of furniture.
 This stage allows you to truly personalize its appearance.

 First, sanding is paramount for a smooth, professional finish.
 Start with a medium-grit sandpaper (e.g., 100-120 grit) to remove any pencil marks, small imperfections, or rough spots.
 Then, progress to a finer grit (e.g., 180-220 grit) for a silky smooth surface.
 For the best results, sand with the grain of the wood.
 Remove all sanding dust with a tack cloth or vacuum before moving to the next step.